The Dataflow managed service has the following quota limits:

 - Each user can make up to 3,000,000 requests per minute.

 - Each Dataflow job can use a maximum of 1,000 Compute Engine instances.

-- Each Google Cloud project can run 25 concurrent Dataflow jobs.
+- Each Google Cloud project can run at least 25 concurrent Dataflow jobs.

-- If you opt-in to organization level quotas, each organization can run 125 concurrent Dataflow jobs.
+- If you opt-in to organization level quotas, each organization can run at least 125 concurrent Dataflow jobs.